 McLean Hospital 115 Mill Street Belmont, MA 02478

-John G. Gunderson, MD, is a professor of psychiatry at Harvard Medical School and is director of McLean Hospital’s Borderline Center.
+John G. Gunderson, MD, is a professor of psychiatry, emeritus, at Harvard Medical School and a consultant in psychiatry at McLean Hospital.
 His seminal studies on the diagnosis, families, psychodynamics, treatment, and pathogenesis of borderline personality disorder helped transform the diagnosis from a psychoanalytic construct into an empirically validated and internationally recognized disorder and earned him recognition as the “father” of this disorder.